ByAUJay

 - Networking:

-- Permissioned peer-to-peer network with fine-grained access controls.
+- A permissioned peer-to-peer network that offers super detailed access controls.

 - Key Features: